The Mission Planning Process

 Ground control points are the nails that keep our projects anchored and true to the real world.
 Quantity, quality, and distribution are all important factors to consider when setting ground control points.

-For RTK drones, only a few checkpoints for every project are required as the drone already has the capability to geo-reference the photos it takes down to better than .1’ accuracy.
-Checkpoints are shot exactly the same as ground control points, however you only need a few of them and they are only used to VERIFY accuracy on a project, not actually create accuracy in the photogrammetry process.
+For RTK drones, we recommend 5 checkpoints for every project as the drone already has the capability to geo-reference the photos it takes down to better than .1’ accuracy.
+Checkpoints are shot exactly the same as ground control points, however you only need a few of them and they are mainly used to VERIFY accuracy on a project, not actually create accuracy in the photogrammetry process.

 In general, for most drone aerial survey, photo overlap should be set at 75/75, and flight patterns should be flown in a “lawnmower pattern” or a back and forth sweeping flight path over your entire site.